rept0id/compbolt/README.md

 ### 1. Tinytypes enforce clarity (and protect the caller)

-Tinytypes is a concept of making distinct types even for simple -but important- values instead of utilizing types only for complex structures. `Price` and `Quantity`, for example, are not values that you want to put the one in the place of the other, so the more clarity, the better.
+Tinytypes are a concept for creating distinct types even for simple -but important- values, instead of utilizing types only for complex structures. `Price` and `Quantity`, for example, are not values that you want to put the one in the place of the other, so the more hard is to do this, the better.

 The main thing we try to avoid is :
 ```python